 Hi, I am Antonio Franques, PhD student in Computer Science at the University of Illinois at Urbana-Champaign (UIUC).

-In 2015 I graduated from Polytechnic University of Valencia (UPV) with a Bachelor’s Degree in Telecommunications Engineering.
-My undergraduate thesis, titled “Numerical Methods for Nonlinear Modeling”, was the product of almost two years of research in the area of Computational Mathematics under the supervision of Professors Juan Ramon Torregrosa and Alicia Cordero, which also led to 3 journal publications and 2 conference papers.
+In 2015 I received my Bachelor’s Degree in Telecommunications Engineering from Polytechnic University of Valencia (UPV).
+During my undegradate studies, I also performed almost two years of research in the area of Computational Mathematics under the supervision of Professors Juan Ramon Torregrosa and Alicia Cordero.

 Although I am currently living in Champaign, Illinois (USA), I am originally from l’Espluga de Francoli (Spain)—a beautiful little town where I spent most of my childhood.
 In the past, I have also lived in Trondheim (Norway)—where I completed the last year of my undergraduate studies at the Norwegian University of Science and Technology—as well as in Valencia (Spain).